komed3/8-bit-alu/README.md

 ## Output

-The output of the arithmetic-logic unit is the 8-bit wide data word ``X`` and the status register consisting of another 8 bits.
+The output of the arithmetic logic unit is the 8-bit wide data word ``X`` and the status register consisting of another 8 bits.

 ### Status register